mesonbuild/meson/docs/markdown/Dependencies.md

 environment variables.

-You can set the argument `threading` to `single` to use boost libraries that has been compiled for single-threaded use instead.
+You can set the argument `threading` to `single` to use boost libraries that have been compiled for single-threaded use instead.

 ## GTest and GMock